AI without networks: Results and discussion

-{\bf Related work} The only other interpolation scheme we are aware of, that is proven to be statistically consistent in arbitrary dimensions under general conditions, is the recently proposed weighted interpolating nearest neighbors method (wiNN) \cite{belkin2018overfitting}, which is also a NW estimator utilizing a singular power law kernel of a very similar form but with two important differences: a finite number of neighbors $k$ is utilized (rather than all data points), and the power law exponent $\delta$ of the NW kernel satisfies $0<\delta<d/2$ rather than $\delta=d$.
-To achieve consistency $k$ has to scale appropriately with sample size.
-Despite the superficial resemblance, the wiNN and Hilbert Kernel estimators have quite different convergence rates, as we will see from the results of this paper.
-Also worth mentioning is the Shepard interpolation scheme \cite{shepard1968two} originally proposed for interpolation of 2D geospatial data sets, also a NW style interpolating estimator, though used in the context of scattered data interpolation.
-In scattered data interpolation \cite{wendland2004scattered}, the focus is generally on the approximation error (corresponding to the ``bias'' term in our analysis below).
-The approximation error of the Shepard scheme has been analyzed \cite{farwig1986rate} but as we will see below the risk for Hilbert kernel interpolation is dominated by the noise or ``variance'' term.
-In contrast with wiNN or Hilbert kernel interpolation, other interpolating learning methods such as simplex interpolation \cite{belkin2018overfitting} or ridgeless kernel regression \cite{liang2018just} are generally not statistically consistent in fixed finite dimension \cite{rakhlin2018consistency}.
+The only other interpolation scheme we are aware of, that is proven to be statistically consistent in arbitrary dimensions under general conditions, is the weighted interpolating nearest neighbors method (wiNN)~\cite{belkin2018overfitting}, which is also a NW estimator of a similar form but with two important differences: a finite number of neighbors $k$ is utilized (rather than all data points), and the power-law exponent $\delta$ of the NW kernel is a tunable parameter satisfying $0<\delta<d/2$, rather than the fixed value $\delta=d$ for the Hilbert kernel.
+To achieve consistency, $k$ has to scale appropriately with sample size.
+Despite the superficial resemblance, the wiNN and the generalized Hilbert Kernel estimators have quite different convergence rates.
+In scattered data interpolation~\cite{wendland2004scattered}, the focus is generally on the approximation error (corresponding to the “bias'' term in our analysis below).
+Interestingly, the risk for generalized Hilbert kernel interpolation is dominated by the noise or “variance” term in the asymptotic regime.
+For wiNN, note that the bias-variance tradeoff is still active and determines the optimal choice of $k$ as a function of the number of data.
+In contrast with wiNN or Hilbert kernel interpolation, other interpolating learning methods, such as simplex interpolation \cite{belkin2018overfitting} or ridgeless kernel regression~\cite{liang2018just}, are generally not statistically consistent in fixed finite dimension~\cite{rakhlin2018consistency}.